Get insider access

 Recorded Latency Connection Analog

 You can't use them wired right out of the box, and they only come with a Lightning to USB-C cable for charging your headphones.
 However, if you want to use them wired, you'll have to purchase a Lightning to AUX cable separately, and you won't be able to use a regular lightning adapter.
-The headphones must also have battery life remaining for you to use them wired via the lightning to AUX cable.
+The headphones must also have battery life remaining for you to use them wired via the lightning-to-AUX cable.
 That said, you'll be able to use ANC and transparency mode using this connection, and it has negligible latency, so you'll be able to stream video without lip sync issues.
+These results only apply to the Lightning port variant and may differ from the USB-C port variant.

 7.9